-Helping Clients Recover Workers’ Compensation Benefits in Riverhead, Shirley, Ronkonkoma, Garden City, and New York City
+A Work Related Injury Attorney Helping Clients Recover Workers’ Compensation Benefits Throughout New York City and Long Island

 Workers’ compensation is a lifeline after being injured on the job.
 Your employer’s workers’ compensation insurance plan reimburses you for medical expenses and lost wages associated with your injury.
 If you lost a family member in a job-related accident, workers’ compensation also pays death benefits.
-Turley Redmond Rosasco & Rosasco can help you access these crucial benefits.
+A work related injury attorney at Turley Redmond Rosasco & Rosasco can help you access these crucial benefits.
 Our workers compensation lawyers cut through the red tape to recover the maximum amount of compensation you are entitled to receive.
 Contact us today to learn more about your due compensation.

 Workers’ compensation allows you to receive immediate medical care for your job-related injuries regardless of whether you also qualify for any other type of benefit.
 In other words, your medical bills are covered even if the workplace injury did not result in a disability or require you to take more than seven days off from work.